DCASE2024-Task7-Sound-Scene-Synthesis/AudioLDM-training-finetuning/README.md

 ```
 The evaluation result will be saved in a json file at the same level of the audio folder.

-## Inference with the pretrained model
+## Inference with the trained model
 Use the following syntax:

 ```shell